po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/26-Stu_Lint-Review/README.md

 ## Expected Behavior

-The project's Eslint rules allow the use of `**` operators.
+The project's ESLint rules allow the use of `**` operators.

-Eslint displays an error when variables are assigned to `undefined`.
+ESLint displays an error when variables are assigned to `undefined`.
 For example: `let x = undefined;` is unnecessary, because `let x;` on its own is sufficient.

 ## Actual Behavior

-Eslint displays an error when developers use `**` operators.
+ESLint displays an error when developers use `**` operators.
 For example: `let x = 5 ** 2;`.

-Developers are able to assign variables to `undefined` without any warning from Eslint.
+Developers are able to assign variables to `undefined` without any warning from ESLint.

 ## Steps to Reproduce the Problem

-1. Run `npm install` to install the Eslint dependencies.
+1. Run `npm install` to install the ESLint dependencies.

 2. Open `index.js` in VS Code.

-3. Note the underlined error on line 8.
+3. Note the underlined error on line 6.

 ---

 ## 💡 Hints

-* How do you adjust the rules for an Eslint configuration?
+* How do you adjust the rules for an ESLint configuration?

 * In which version of JavaScript were `**` exponentiation operators introduced?